ymolists/website/src/routes/docs/self-hosted/latest/configuration/storage.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Workspace Storage
+title: Configure the storage used by your Gitpod installation
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Workspace Storage
+# Configure the storage used by your Gitpod installation

 Gitpod uses bucket storage to persist the contents of workspaces.
 Each workspace is tarballed into a single archive file which is then uploaded to a separate bucket.